Early voting in Chicago begins Thursday

 Early voting will expand to all 50 wards on Feb.
 13. Election Day is Feb.
 28.

-When it comes to turnout for early voting, it averages around 36 percent for general elections in Chicago.
+When it comes to turnout for early voting, it averages around 36% for general elections in Chicago.